AnatoliyZabrovskiy/spot_docker/README.md

 cd /home/ubuntu/good-robot/good_robot-0.17.1
  ```

-Now we can run the SPOT framework inside a container to test a [model](https://github.com/jhu-lcsr/good_robot/releases) that has already been trained and provided by the author.
+Now we can run SPOT framework inside a container to test a [model](https://github.com/jhu-lcsr/good_robot/releases) that has already been trained and provided by the author.

 ```sh
 export CUDA_VISIBLE_DEVICES="0" && python3 main.py \